November 2011 Nigeria attacks: Attacks

 Among the targets hit were the headquarters of the Yobe State police, several government buildings and two banks, as well as at least six churches.
 An unnamed local official told reporters that hundreds of wounded people are being treated in hospitals after the devastation in the city of fifty thousand.
-Gangs or masked men roamed the streets for at least 2 hours, setting buildings on fire and engaging in street battles with security forces.
+Gangs of masked men roamed the streets for at least 2 hours, setting buildings on fire and engaging in street battles with security forces.
 Government officials confirmed at least 53 people died in a double suicide car bombing at the anti-terrorist court building and numerous witness accounts spoke of a death toll significantly larger than the current one.

 Hours before the Damaturi assault three suicide bombers attacked a military headquarters in Maiduguri and injured at least seven people.
 News reports suggest that the nearby city of Potiskum was also attacked, and on the next day Nigerian TV reported a firebomb attack in the city of Kaduna that left two people dead.
 At least three police stations and five churches were attacked.

 Suleimon Lawal, the police commissioner of Damaturu, said that two suicide bombers drove a vehicle laden with explosives into the local anti-terrorist court killing 53 people.